sliu750/Data-Visualization-Team-Project/README.md

         height="600"
         frameborder="0"></iframe>

-<p>But what about agricultural energy consumption?
-Surely modern farming technology requires energy, whether in the form of electricity or fossil fuels.</p>
+But what about agricultural energy consumption?
+Surely modern farming technology requires energy, whether in the form of electricity or fossil fuels.

 <iframe src="https://public.tableau.com/views/6730_Visualizations/EnergyUseMap?:showVizHome=no&:embed=true"
         width="800"
         height="600"
         frameborder="0"></iframe>

-<p>Pesticide use has displayed some interesting trends over the years.</p>
+Pesticide use has displayed some interesting trends over the years.

 <iframe src="https://public.tableau.com/views/6730_Visualizations/PesticideUse?:showVizHome=no&:embed=true"
         width="800"